Information Technology-Network and Cybersecurity Management

-In addition to the two-year Associate in Applied Science Degree, CCCC offers Security, Wireless Networking, Small Office / Home Office (SOHO), Voice over IP (VoIP), and Network Infrastructure certificates.
+In addition to the two-year Associate in Applied Science Degree, CCCC offers Network Operating System, Network Infrastructure, and Network Security certificates.
+Students may also qualify for some of the Information Technology certificates under the General track.
 The certificate programs focus on "career-centered" flexible education.
 Selected certificate programs are designed for two-semester completion.

 CCCC networking students are active participants in the learning process.
 Through hands-on training and study, the students gain essential networking skills; plus, they may choose to sit for specific certification exams.
 Independent vendors, as well as hardware and software manufacturers have established industry-recognized "certification tests."
 Successful test candidates are recognized as having achieved a certain level of knowledge, thereby giving them an employment advantage over the non-certified candidate.

-To support students seeking certifications, CCCC's Lee County campus has been approved as an authorized testing center.
+To support students seeking certifications, CCCC's Lee Main Campus has been approved as an authorized testing center.
 Networking students may register and take certification tests at reduced costs.
 Networking certification tests offered at CCCC include such exams as the CCNA, Network+, Security+, and A+.

-Students successfully completing the Networking Technology Program will be able to:
+Students successfully completing the Information Technology Program with a concentration in Network Management Program will be able to: